dt-apac-services/site/createqualitycheck.md

 By proceeding, you agreed to the following warnings and conditions:

 1. The capability provided here is as a PoC instrument / conversation starter at your customers only
 1. Customers should not be given direct access to this PoC capability / UI.
-It is you **internal** use only
+It is for your **internal** use only
+1. Screenshots of the quality evaluations can (and should) be shared with the customer
-1. If a customer wants to do this properly in their account, please reach out to the Innovation lead in your geo
+3. If a customer requires this capability, please reach out to the Innovation lead in your geo
-1. Your quality gate will stop evaluating after **3 days**.
+4. Evaluations will stop after **3 days**.
 The historic data, however, will remain
-1. You understand that the capability provided here is for your use only

 ## 1. Create a Dashboard
 Create a new dashboard on your tenant.
 Add only one metric per tile.
 Add a maximum of `3` tiles.
 It is recommended to use calculated service metrics.